khangbkk23/PrinciplesOfProgrammingLanguages/hlang_specification.md

 ### Variable Declaration Statements

-Variable declaration statements introduce new variables into the current scope with optional initialization.
+Variable declaration statements introduce new variables into the current scope with initialization.
 These statements create mutable bindings that can be reassigned later.

 **Syntax:** `let identifier [: type] = expression;`